 The Bag Factory is proud to host the annual Cassirer Welz Award, in partnership with Strauss Education.
-Now in its tenth year, the award honours two doyens of art auctioneering in South Africa: Reinhold Cassirer and Stephan Welz.
+Now in its eleventh year, the award honours two doyens of art auctioneering in South Africa: Reinhold Cassirer and Stephan Welz.

 The award acknowledges excellence in emerging artists specialising in sculpture, drawing and painting, and provides an opportunity to showcase their talents to a broader audience.
 The winner receives a ten-week residency at the Bag Factory, culminating in a solo exhibition of newly-created work at a leading commercial art gallery.
 Through the exchange of ideas, mentorship and skills development, the artist has an opportunity for substantial creative and professional growth.

 “Since its inception, this award has helped the winners launch their careers and really start making a name for themselves within the South Africa art market,” says Susie Goodman, Executive Director, Strauss & Co.
 Johannesburg.
 “This award is an important part of Strauss & Co’s ongoing and substantial commitment to young talent in southern Africa – and is a powerful example of the company’s investment in the art of the future.”